-- 1. Turn off the computer by using the Shut down command. - Close the display. - 3.
+- 1. Turn off the computer by using the Shut down command. - 2.
+Close the display. - 3.
 Disconnect all external devices connected to the computer. - 4.
 Unplug the power cord from the AC outlet. - 5.
-Turn the computer upside down on a flat surface, with the battery bay toward you. - 6.
-Remove the battery. - 7.
-Remove the service door. - 8.
-Insert the SIM card (1) into the SIM locking hinged connector, and gently push the SIM card until it is firmly seated.
-Rotate the hinge (2) down to secure the SIM card into the connector. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section. - NOTE: See the image in the service bay to determine which way the SIM card should be inserted into your computer.
+Turn the computer upside down on a flat surface. - 6.
+Remove the service door. - 7.
+Open the SIM locking hinged connector. - 8.
+Gently press the SIM card (1) into the connector, and then rotate the hinge (2) down to secure the SIM card. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section. - NOTE: See the image in the service bay to determine which way the SIM card should be inserted into your computer.